fbielejec/fbielejec.github.io/_posts/2018-1-20-clojure-compiletime-spec-checks.md

 # Intro

 Many things have been said on typed vs untyped languages, so I'm not going to repeat them here.
-Clojure is an inherently a dynamic language, yet to have some sort of safety especially at you system's boundaries it's answer was the introduction of the [clojure.spec](https://clojure.org/guides/spec) library.
+Clojure is an inherently a dynamic language, yet to have some sort of safety especially at the system's boundaries it's answer was the introduction of the [clojure.spec](https://clojure.org/guides/spec) library.

 Spec allows one to specify the structure of data (and functions), parse and validate the data as well as generate test data from a given specification.
 Spec in that sense serves as documentation of your program, can give better error messages and better error handling in general, facilitate testing and increase the extensibility of programs.